dpw1/react-deck-of-cards/README.md

 Simple animated deck of cards using [Deck of Cards API](https://deckofcardsapi.com/), React JS and [React Simple Animate](https://github.com/bluebill1049/react-simple-animate).

 ## Live Demo

 [Click here!](https://dpw1.github.io/react-deck-of-cards/)

+## Known Issue

+The first time you draw the cards you may notice some delay since the images are being pulled by the API and rendering in real time.
+Draw all the cards, refresh the page and try again for a smoother experience. :)

 ## Running the Project